 My primary objectives in this class are for you to learn the material but also, to have a good experience.
-I also hope that students will see how useful probability and statistics can be in our everyday lives and perhaps become more interested in statistics as a study of discipline.
+I also hope that students will see how useful probability and statistics can be in our everyday lives and perhaps become more interested in statistics as a discipline of study.